-Almost one and half month, since the flood led disaster hit mountain state Uttarakhand in India.
-Rather working on an inclusive model of reconstruction and rehabilitate, it seems the state and national governments are not in sync with local people.
-The ASI -Archeological Survey of India sends a team in state, that goes back without visiting the affected area.
+It has been almost a month and a half since the flood disaster struck Uttarakhand, a mountain state in India.
+However, instead of working on a collaborative and inclusive approach to reconstruction and rehabilitation, it appears that the state and national governments are not aligned with the local people.
+The Archeological Survey of India (ASI) recently sent a team to the state, but they left without visiting the affected areas.

-While, the state Chief Minister calls media and arranges photo sessions in highest hit Kedarnath city.
-A showoff that his team is on work to re-build.
-But, in real sense, neither his team of advisers nor his workforce of servants, consulted local people about reconstruction and rehabilitation plans.
+Meanwhile, the state Chief Minister has been staging photo sessions in the badly hit city of Kedarnath to show that his team is working on rebuilding efforts.
+However, the reality is that neither his advisers nor his workforce have consulted with local people about the plans for reconstruction and rehabilitation.

-The point is that does state Chief Minister feels that without consulting the locals, those lost their nearer and dearer, invaluable property, and have first entitlement on the land, the state machinery is really going to re-build?
-Does he not see the need of a sync among functionaries and local populace, to effectively implement the task?
-As a matter of fact, the Uttarakhand state has a highly inefficient, ineligible and ill-prepared team of officials those could hardly think and plan seriously about the magnitude of disaster and hardship people are facing.
-The inefficiency could be understood from the rescue and relief work they carried out with ill preparedness, leading the huge death toll.
+The question arises as to whether the state Chief Minister believes that the state machinery can rebuild without consulting with the locals, who have lost loved ones, property, and have the primary entitlement to the land.
+Does he not see the need for collaboration between officials and the local populace in order to effectively implement these tasks?
+In fact, the state of Uttarakhand has a highly inefficient, ineligible, and ill-prepared team of officials who can hardly think and plan seriously about the magnitude of the disaster and the hardships faced by the people.
+The inefficiency can be seen in the rescue and relief work that was carried out with ill-preparedness, leading to a high death toll.

-A serious and burning issue, that is slowly taking shape and aggravating in the minds of locals to retaliate.
+This serious and pressing issue is slowly taking shape and exacerbating in the minds of locals, which may lead to retaliation.